MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 # Create topics from existing support content on the web

-You can efficiently use existing content that already exists on webpages when creating a Power Virtual Agents bot.
-This capability is useful if you already have help or support content, such as FAQ pages or supports sites.
+You can use content from existing webpages when creating a Power Virtual Agents bot.
+This is useful if you have help or support content, such as FAQ pages or supports sites.

 Rather than manually copy-pasting or recreating content, you can use AI-assisted authoring to automatically extract and insert relevant content from existing web content into your bot.